voulgarikos/CS_FHIR/Readme.md

 CS_FHIR info.
-A .NET Core CLI project to connect and interact with a FHIR server.
+A .NET Core project to connect and interact with a FHIR server.
 # Documentation

 ## More Information